 Website Texas Historical Commission

-16. Work under limited supervision, with considerable latitude for the use of initiative and independent judgment.
+The assistant state coordinator works under limited supervision, with moderate latitude for the use of initiative and independent judgment.
+Occasional travel required, averaging four nights per month with some ability to control the travel schedule.